AnshikaJaiswal28/notes_api/README.md

 git clone https://github.com/yourusername/notes-api.git
 cd notes-api

-3. Create and Activate a Virtual Environment
-Create a virtual environment to isolate your project dependencies - python -m venv myenv
+3. Create and Activate a Virtual Environment (Here 'myenv' is the virtual environment name I used.
+You can give it any name) Create a virtual environment to isolate your project dependencies - python -m venv myenv

-# Activate the virtual environment (for Windows)
-myenv\Scripts\activate

-# Activate the virtual environment (for macOS/Linux)
+Activate the virtual environment (for Windows) - myenv\Scripts\activate Activate the virtual environment (for macOS/Linux) - source myenv/bin/activate
-source myenv/bin/activate

 3. Install Project Dependencies
 Once the virtual environment is active, install the required Python packages: pip install -r requirements.txt